Undergraduate Course: Music in the Community 3 (MUSI10038)

 |Additional Information (Assessment)

-Students will be required to keep a reflective diary which should include; Workshop plans, weekly reporting on progress and issues arising, which will form the basis of their essay submission.
-The essay should evaluate, reflect and analyse the placement with an emphasis on methodological insights.
+3. One c.5000 word Essay [35%] - Each student will undertake a placement across the social or educational sector between October and March.
+Students will be required to keep a reflective diary that should include: workshop plans, weekly reporting on progress and issues arising, which will form the basis of their Essay submission.
+The Essay should evaluate, reflect and analyse the placement with an emphasis on methodological insights.

 ||Throughout the academic year students will receive oral and formative feedback in 1-2-1 or small group sessions.
 These will take place before or after the weekly placement.
 Post-assessment visit the students will receive written feedback on placement feedback sheet.
 In Semester 1 this will indicate progress and areas for development.